znicolaou/manybody/README.md

 filebase is base file name for output.
 ```

-The positional argument filebase is a string which specifies input and output file locations.
+The required positional argument filebase is a string which specifies input and output file locations.
+Other arguments are optional and modify the simulation parameters.

 # Output files
 The newton script creates output files filebase.out, filebasefs.dat, filebasetimes.dat, and filebasestates.dat.